 It is usually the rotator cuff tendons (the thick bands of tissue that connect the muscles to the bones) that tear, but sometimes the tear occurs in the muscle.
 The most common site of a tear is in the supraspinatus tendon.
 Severe injuries can cause several of the tendons and muscles to tear.
 There are special movement tests that your doctor can use to help determine which of the muscles or tendons has been torn.

 Frozen shoulder, also known as adhesive capsulitis, is characterised by progressive pain and stiffness in the shoulder.
 The pain is felt deep in the shoulder joint and may be worse at night.
-The pain can be felt with movement in any direction.
+The pain can be felt with movement in any direction, and stiffness and loss of shoulder movement develop.

 Dislocated shoulder and shoulder instability